Resources for Faculty

 What kind of support is there for FYS instructors?

-For participation in the above – and teaching FYS for the first time – each instructor will receive a stipend of $2000.
+For participation in the above – and teaching FYS for the first time – each instructor will receive a stipend of $2000, split between the faculty development stiped and first-time instructor support.

 What kinds of topics can I propose for an FYS?